Turkish War of Independence: Mustafa Kemal's mission

 Mustafa Kemal had earlier declined to become the leader of the Sixth Army headquartered in Nusaybin.
-But according to Patrick Balfour, through manipulation and the help of friends and sympathizers, he became the inspector of virtually all of the Ottoman forces in Anatolia, tasked with overseeing the disbanding process of remaining Ottoman forces.
-Kemal had an abundance of connections and personal friends concentrated in the post-armistice Ottoman War Ministry, a powerful tool that would help him accomplish his secret goal: to lead a nationalist movement against the Allied powers and a collaborative Ottoman government.
+But according to Lord Kinross, through manipulation and the help of friends and sympathizers, he became the inspector of virtually all of the Ottoman forces in Anatolia, tasked with overseeing the disbanding process of remaining Ottoman forces while at the same time suppressing a Greek uprising nearby Samsun.
+Kemal had an abundance of connections and personal friends concentrated in the post-armistice War Ministry, a powerful tool that would help him accomplish his secret goal: to lead a nationalist movement to safeguard Turkish interests against the Allied powers and a collaborative Ottoman government.

-The day before his departure to Samsun on the remote Black Sea coast, Kemal had one last audience with Mehmed VI.
-He pledged his loyalty to the sultan-caliph and they were also informed of the occupation of Smyrna (İzmir) by the Greeks.
+The day before his departure to Samsun on the remote Black Sea coast, Kemal had one last audience with Sultan Vahdettin, where he affirmed his loyalty to the sultan-caliph.
+It was in this meeting that they were informed of the botched occupation ceremony of Smyrna (İzmir) by the Greeks.
 He and his carefully selected staff left Constantinople aboard the old steamer SS Bandırma on the evening of 16 May 1919.